Skip Navigation

 As farmers have lost control of their livelihoods, they’ve also lost control of their animals, their crops, and their land.
 They have no choice but to contract with companies that dictate the way they raise their animals, setting farmers in competition with one another for production speeds and efficiency.
 The way you win that competition is to pack more animals into your sheds, pump them fuller of antibiotics so they don’t die from infections that flourish amid overcrowding, raise breeds that live lives of pain but grow with astonishing speed, create massive manure lagoons that poison streams and turn air acrid.
 The result is a brutal incentive to mechanize the process of livestock production in ways cruel to the animals, the farmers, and their communities.

-In sum, this historic legislation has the potential to change the conversation about the future of animal agriculture in America.
-What can you do to support it?
+Both the FSRA and the Industrial Agriculture Accountability Act have the potential to change the conversation about the future of animal agriculture in America.
+What can you do to support them?
 Share this article on social media.
-Be sure to tag the accounts of the legislators who introduced it: Cory Booker (@CoryBooker) and Ro Khanna (@RepRoKanna).
-Write a letter to the editor to raise public awareness.
-Contact your own Senators and Representative and ask them to co-sponsor the Farm System Reform Act.
-Talk about the Act with people that you know.
+Be sure to tag the accounts of the legislators who introduced them: Cory Booker (@CoryBooker), Ro Khanna (@RepRoKhanna), Elizabeth Warren (@SenWarren), Bernie Sanders (@SenSanders) and Kirstin Gillibrand (@SenGillibrand).
+Write a letter to the editor of your local paper to raise public awareness.
+Contact your own senators and representatives and ask them to co-sponsor the Farm System Reform Act and Industrial Agriculture Accountability Act.
+Talk about the Acts with people that you know.
+Generate as many waves as you can.

 Together, we are building a future without factory farms.